-Thanks to her mother’s bad example, Sydney is determined to never need a man.
-Just when she’s moved Derrick to her “loser” column, though, she’s tricked into giving him another chance.
-To her surprise, he not only satisfies her deepest sexual fantasies, she finds herself actually craving his company.
+Thanks to her mother’s bad example, Sydney is done with men.
+Just when she’s moved Derrick to her “loser” column, he tricks her into giving him another chance.
+To her shock, he’s as charming as he is handsome.

 - Length: Novella

 “There’s something I have to know.”

 He put his drink down and waited, his gaze pensive.
 And then his stare slipped to her mouth for a second and she found it hard to breathe.